mcchu3888/483_final_proj/README.md

 4. Run python3 demo.py inside the demo folder

 The produced results are from the baseline, GAT, and STGAT models.
 There is also an isolated 2D keypoints video.
+To run a video outside of the ones provided, please provide demo.py with the handedness of the pitcher by changing islhp (0 if righty, 1 if lefty).